On the Galois structure of units in totally real $p$-rational number fields: Relative Galois module structure of the unit lattices of totally real -rational number fields

 by Lemma \ref{directproduct}, Lemma \ref{cyclic subgroups}, and Corollary \ref{inverse}. \end{proof}

-\begin{rema} We remark that our results can be extended to other families of Galois extensions if the Galois group and its relationship with inertia subgroups at the ramified primes are simple enough.
+\begin{rema} We remark that our results can be extended to other families of Galois extensions provided that the Galois group and its relationship with inertia subgroups at the ramified primes are sufficiently simple.

 One easy example is when $F$ is an imaginary number field with a unique $p$-adic prime and $p$-class number $1$.
-Then $G_{F,\Sigma_p}$ is equal to the inertia subgroup at the $p$-adic prime.
-Hence, the $p$-adic prime of $F$ is totally ramified in $F_{\Sigma_p}$.
-As a consequence, every extension of $F$ in $F_{\Sigma_p}$ has $p$-class number $1$.
-Thus, Theorem \ref{maintheorem2} is true for every extension $L$ of $F$ in $F_{\Sigma_p}$ such that $L/\mathbb{Q}$ is Galois and $G_{L/F}$ is non-abelian.
-Furthermore, Theorem \ref{maintheorem4} is also true for every Galois extension of number fields in the tower $F_{\Sigma_p}/F$ if $F$ does not have $p$th roots of unity. \end{rema}
+Then $G_{S_p}(F)$ coincides with the inertia subgroup at the $p$-adic place.
+Hence, the $p$-adic prime of $F$ is totally ramified in $F_{S_p}$.
+As a consequence, every extension of $F$ in $F_{S_p}$ has $p$-class number $1$.

+Thus Theorem \ref{maintheorem2} holds for every extension $L$ of $F$ in $F_{S_p}$ that is Galois over an imaginary quadratic field and has non-cyclic $G_{L/F}$.
+Moreover, Theorem \ref{maintheorem4} also applies to every Galois extension of number fields in the tower $F_{S_p}/F$, provided $F$ does not contain the $p$th roots of unity.